4-hydroxybenzaldehyde dehydrogenase

-The 3 substrates of this enzyme are 4-hydroxybenzaldehyde, NAD^{+}, and H_{2}O, whereas its 3 products are 4-hydroxybenzoate, NADH, and H^{+}.
+The three substrates of this enzyme are 4-hydroxybenzaldehyde, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are 4-hydroxybenzoic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 3-hydroxybenzaldehyde:NAD+ oxidoreductase.
 This enzyme is also called p-hydroxybenzaldehyde dehydrogenase.
 This enzyme participates in toluene and xylene degradation in bacteria.
 It is also found in carrots (Daucus carota).